-You want to be sure when planting sweet corn that the soil is warm – at least above 55 degrees F. If you plant super sweet corn, you want to be sure the soil is at least 65 degrees F., as they prefer a warmer climate.
+Be sure when planting sweet corn that the soil is warm -- at least above 55 degrees F. (13 C.).
+If you plant super sweet corn, be sure the soil is at least 65 degrees F. (18 C.), as super sweet corn prefers a warmer climate.

-The best way how to grow sweet corn is to plant an early variety near the beginning of the season, and then wait a couple weeks to plant another early variety and then plant a later variety.
+The best way on how to grow sweet corn is to plant an early variety near the beginning of the season, then wait a couple weeks to plant another early variety, and then plant a later variety.
 This will help you to have fresh sweet corn to eat all summer long.

 Planting Sweet Corn

-When planting sweet corn, you want to plant the seeds a half an inch deep in cool, moist soil, and at least one to one and a half inches deep in warm, dry soil.
-Corn plants need to be planted 12 inches apart and there should be at least 30 to 36 inches between rows.
+When planting sweet corn, plant the seeds 1/2 inch (1 cm.) deep in cool, moist soil and at least 1 to 1 1/2 inches (2.5-4 cm.) deep in warm, dry soil.
+Plant 12 inches (31 cm.) apart with at least 30 to 36 inches (76-91 cm.) between rows.
 This protects the plants from cross-pollination if you have planted different varieties.

-When growing sweet corn, it is important to note that you can plant different varieties, but you don’t want them near each other.
-If you cross sweet corn plants with other varieties of corn, you can get starchy corn, which is something you don’t want.
+When growing sweet corn, it's important to note that you can plant different corn varieties, but you don't want them near each other.
+If you cross sweet corn plants with other varieties of corn, you can get starchy corn, which is something you don't want.

 You can cultivate the corn rows shallowly, so you do not injure the roots.
 Make sure you water the corn if there has been no rain so they get enough moisture.